MichaelRWolf/wendy-ai/notes-from-google-doc.md

 inner-strength-sovereignty_dual-summary.md – short summary of themes, quotes, insights.

-Then I’ll wrap those three sections together as one package you can copy straight into:
+Then I'll wrap those three sections together as one package you can copy straight into:

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_package.txt

 ✅ Confirm once more: